gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 44 -->

-## Chapter XLIV: The victories of Henry II, king of England.
+## Chapter XLIV: The victories of Henry II, king of England

 The king had to wage, during two years, worse than civil wars, both in England and Aquitaine,[^79] at